 All instances of encoding of the S-57 Feature object DEPCNT and its binding attributes will be converted automatically to an instance of the S-101 feature Depth Contour during the automated conversion process.

+The following additional requirements for S-57 attribution must be noted:

+DEPCNT with attribute QUAPOS = 4 (approximate) will also be converted to an instance of the S-101 Information type Spatial Quality (see S-101 DCEG clause 24.5), attribute quality of horizontal measurement = 4 (approximate), associated to the geometry of the Depth Contour feature using the association Spatial Association.

 Soundings

 S-57 Geo object: Sounding (SOUNDG) (P)